-Zoom: Use the slider to adjust the zoom level.
-Focus: Use the slider to manually set the focus.
-AF: Click to make the camera focus on the selected area.
+Zoom: Use the slider to adjust the zoom level.Autofocus after zooming: Turn on to enable autofocus after zooming.Focus: Use the slider to manually set the focus.AF: Click to make the camera focus on the selected area.
 If you don't select an autofocus area, the camera focuses on the entire scene.
 Autofocus area: Click to show the autofocus area.
 This area should include the area of interest.
 Reset focus: Click to make the focus return to its original position.